waggle-sensor/summer2022/snead/daily_log.md

 ## Week 5: 7/11 to 7/15

+### Friday 7/15

+- had meeting with advisors about 5G decision matrix
+  - we (Raj) are going to reach out to other organization that have O-RAN running to set up calls
+  - I sent a list of questions I would have for those org.s if they have 5G cores
+  - Seems like our best bet is to move forward with ONAP

+#### To Do

+- Email someone at ONAP and ask if we could scale down their hardware requirements, also ask what deployment would look like, etc.
+- downlink, debug, etc.
+- Nokia DAC

+### Wednesay 7/13 & Thursday 7/14

+- out with COVID-19

 ### Tuesday 7/12
 - finished current version of [decision matrix](https://github.com/waggle-sensor/summer2022/blob/main/snead/5GCoreDecisionMatrix_7-12-2022.pdf)
   - setting up a meeting with Very Important People (just Raj, Randy, and Joaquin) to discuss!